 Not including wave runup is consistent with how other councils have mapped inundation, including Auckland Council and Waikato Regional Council.

-The Coastal Management Project currently focuses on the District’s coastline of Tasman Bay/Te Tai o Aorere and Golden Bay/Mohua.
+The Coastal Management Project focussed on the District’s coastline of Tasman Bay/Te Tai o Aorere and Golden Bay/Mohua.

-This project currently excludes the west coast of the District from Kahurangi Point (including Whanganui Inlet) to Farewell Spit and Port Pūponga as there is limited hazard information, sparse population, limited access and minimal pressure for coastal development in this area.
+The project excluded the west coast of the District from Kahurangi Point (including Whanganui Inlet) to Farewell Spit and Port Pūponga as there is limited hazard information, sparse population, limited access and minimal pressure for coastal development in this area.

 The coastal area is the interface between land and sea.
 It is a dynamic environment where a number of natural hazard processes can occur, either individually or in combination.